Christine Tappolet

-Christine Tappolet is a philosopher, academic, and author.
-She is a Full Professor in the Department of Philosophy at the Université de Montréal, and has authored and edited several books including, Emotions, Values, and Agency, and Philosophy of Emotion: A Contemporary Introduction.
+Christine Tappolet is a Swiss philosopher, academic, and author.
+She is a Full Professor in the Department of Philosophy at the University of Montreal, and has authored and edited several books including, Emotions, Values, and Agency, and Philosophy of Emotion: A Contemporary Introduction.

 Tappolet's research interests revolve around the field of ethics, with a particular focus on metaethics, moral psychology, and emotion theory.
 Her main research interest is the philosophy of emotion, including the role emotions play in values, beliefs, and actions.

 Tappolet served as the President of the Société Analytique de Philosophie (SOPHA) from 2012 to 2015 and the Canadian Philosophical Association (CPA) from 2020 to 2022.
+She has recently been inducted as a fellow to the Royal Society of Canada.

 Education

 Tappolet completed undergraduate studies at the University of Geneva, in Philosophy, German and English studies.
 She then graduated with an MA from King's College London in 1989, and subsequently earned an M.Phil. in 1992 at the University of London.
 She completed her Ph.D. at the University of Geneva under the supervision of Kevin Mulligan in 1996.